googlefonts/variable-components-in-ufo/README.md

 Example Python code implementing this is included here: [compose_transform.py](compose_transform.py).
 The example code also includes a method for decomposing an Affine transform into decomposed parameters.

+### Axis values versus nested components

+Each glyph's rendered location is determined by its parent composite.
+If there is no parent, the global design space location is used.

+Axis values are passed down the component hierarchy, and can per component be overwritten by an axis value in the component's location.
+Another way of describing this is this: component locations may be sparse, which allows parent locations to be passed down the component hierarchy.

+For example, we have a glyph `/A`, which has a component referencing a glyph `/B`, which in turn references a glyph `/C`. `/C` responds to the global "Weight" axis (meaning it has source locations that include "Weight" variations), but `/B` does not.
+When we render glyph `/A` at `Weight=234`, that location is passed to `/B`, but `/B` doesn't specify "Weight" in its location for `/C`. `Weight=234` is passed to `/C` in addition to the axis values that `/B` _does_ specify for `/C`.

 ### Missing Axis values

 If a source location does not contain a value for a locally defined axis, the axis' default value is implied.